-Sentencing for possession, manufacturing, or another offense involving cocaine can include imprisonment and fines.
+A sentence for possession, manufacturing, or another offense involving cocaine can include imprisonment and fines.
 State laws punish these crimes harshly.
-If convicted, you could spend as much as 30 years behind bars, depending on the amount of cocaine involved in the offense.
+If convicted, you could spend as much as 30 years behind bars, depending on the amount of cocaine involved in the offense and your criminal background.

 Defending a cocaine charge can be complicated.
 It requires an effective legal strategy to discount the prosecution’s theories and instill doubt about your guilt in the minds of the jurors.
 There are steps you should take if you’re arrested for possession or another cocaine offense.